planttheidea/crio/README.md

 const five = two + three;
 const four = two * two;
 ```
 This is true of strings, numbers, undefined, and null, and is an expected behavior.
-The same idea, however, is not true for complex objects in JavaScfript.
+The same idea, however, is not true for complex objects in JavaScript.
 For example:
 ```javascript
 const foo = ['foo'];
 const fooBar = foo.push('bar');